cryptoeconomics-hub/cryptoeconomics-reading-list/README.md

 # Cryptoeconomics Reading List

-We are experiencing one of the most exciting times in history as we have now the opportunity to create a whole new society.
+"We are experiencing one of the most exciting times in history as we have now the opportunity to create a whole new society.
 This society will be based on the believe and concept of empowering the individuals in order to open up an un-considered, un-used and un-valued potential in the people and the community.
-Cryptoeconomics is one of these important new research fields which combines the ideas behind game theory and cryptography for managing in an autonomous way the interactions of people/machines hence nodes in the decentralised world.
+Cryptoeconomics is one of these important new research fields which combines the ideas behind game theory and cryptography for managing in an autonomous way the interactions of people/machines hence nodes in the decentralised world."
+[SB](https://twitter.com/SandraCrypto)

 ## Cryptoeconomics